Finite Blocklength Analysis of Energy Harvesting Channels: Finite Blocklength Achievability bound for EH-AWGN

-where $S_l = \sum \limits_{k=1}^l E_k -X_k^2$.
-To send message $m$, at channel use $k$, where $1 \le k \le n$, we transmit $\hat{X}_k(m) = X_k(m)1_{\mathcal{A}_k}$.
+and $s_l = \sum \limits_{k=1}^l e_k -v_k^2$.
 Note that the transmitted codeword satisfies the energy harvesting conditions, since $E_{0n}$ energy has already been harvested before the transmission started.
-At the encoder end, if the energy gathered is less than $E_{0n}$, we declare an error.
-An error is also declared during transmission phase if there is insufficient energy to transmit a symbol.
+Denote by $\mathcal{E}_1$ the event that the energy constraints are violated.
+Let $\{V_i\}$, $1\leq i\leq n$ be i.i.d. random variables (not necessarily Gaussian) with zero mean and variance $\mathbb{E}[E_1]$.
+Formally,